- The Canadian Nuclear Energy Technology

 - Nuclear Fuel Waste Act (Waste)

-- Nuclear Liability Act (Liability)
+- Nuclear Liability and Compensation Act (Liability)

 While the federal government has important responsibilities relating to nuclear energy, the decision to invest in electric generation rests with the provinces.
 It is up to the provinces, in concert with the relevant provincial energy organizations/power utilities, to determine whether or not new nuclear power plants should be built.
 The Government of Canada views nuclear energy as an important component of a diversified energy mix.
 It has taken necessary measures to ensure the long term development of nuclear energy as a sustainable energy source in meeting our existing and future energy requirements.
 When properly managed, nuclear energy can contribute effectively and significantly to sustainable development objectives.
 The Canadian nuclear energy program is a very important component of Canada's economy and energy mix.